nevicando/feedbackbox/readme.txt

 DESCRIPTION
 ===============================
-Feedbackbox is a PHP script that allows you to display eBay feedback comments in your website.
+Feedbackbox is a PHP script that allows you to show eBay feedback comments in your website.
 The script works via RSS and it's based on "Ebay Feedback Notification Pipe", a cool service developed by Arend v.
 Reinersdorff which is able to convert any eBay feedback page into a Yahoo!
 Pipes application / RSS feed.
 For more info: http://arendvr.com/2008/05/05/ebay-feedback-notification-pipe/